SanjyotZade/part-of-imagenet/README.md

 ### 2. Download imageNetURLs data (one time process)
 **imageNetURLs** is a csv file comprising of links to all the images in imagenet dataset as per their ncode's.

-imageNetURLs data is ~350KB file(It will take some time to download this file).
+imageNetURLs data is ~338 MB file(It will take some time to download this file).
 Download and extract the imagenet imageNetURLs.zip file from the [imageNetURLs](https://model-specific-public-storage.s3.amazonaws.com/part-of-imagenet/imageNetUrls.zip).

-or Alternately, you can also use: (code will take some time to download ~350KB)
+or Alternately, you can also use:
 ```
 python download_imagenet_prerequisites.py
 ```